Vertical Lift Modules

 Storage density: a 60% gain in storage space vs. shelves & racks

-Many facilities simply do not utilize the vertical cube available to them.
-With the Hänel Lean-Lift®, you can utilize all the available vertical space in your warehouse or manufacturing plant.
+Many facilities do not utilize the vertical cube available to them.
+You can utilize all the available vertical space in your warehouse or manufacturing plant.
 The system stores loads in a manner that places the most accessed inventory closest to operators, reducing the amount of travel time while providing maximum storage density.

 Read our customer reviews